lukhuber/cipher/README.md

 - Assignment of `Tasks` to idle creeps
 - Independent mining and upgrade sites
-- Modular approach to codebase
-  - Implementation of `Supervisor`

 These feature are not in any particular order, but represent a simple TODO list for me